-I was happy with this time since the effort felt reasonably easy throughout and definitely feel I could have run longer at this pace.
+I was happy with my time since the effort felt reasonably easy throughout and definitely feel I could have run longer at that pace.
 So training continues to move in the right direction!

 I don't think half marathons will ever be my favorite distance but I'm beginning to tolerate them again this year.
 Who knows - maybe next year I'll even get back to racing them ;)

 - Did you do the Strider Half this weekend?
 If so, how did you do and what are your thoughts on the race?